RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

 -------------------------------------------------------------------

 There are some specifics to be considered when your OTOBO installation is running under Docker.
-Most relevant is that processes running in a Docker container generally cannot access directories outside the container.
+The most relevant: processes running in a Docker container generally cannot access directories outside the container.
 There is an exception though: directories mounted as volumes into the container can be accessed.
 Also, the MariaDB database running in ``otobo_db_1`` is not directly accessible outside the container network.